k-tuomas/house-journal/README.md

 flask run
 ```

-## The app currently supports login, signup and listing of houses from the database.
-Adding new houses, rooms and features is not yet supported.
+## Current state of the project
+Most thing that were planned are implemented.
+Admin controls, modification of existing house info is not yet implemented.
+The visual look of the page is also as base as it can be.